k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 Following are the installation and setup recommendations:

-- It is recommended to have 3 separate ExagoBI installations.
-One each for Dev, QA and Production environments.
+- It is recommended to have 3 separate ExagoBI installations - each for Dev, QA and Production environments.

   - Linux installation is a must for UAT / Production environments.
   - Installation on Windows (as a docker) can be done for development or demo purposes.